 Equivalent to elementary French, but designed for students who have taken French previously and who are not true beginners.
 Development of aural comprehension, speaking, reading, and writing.
-Students must follow sequence of 101A and 103A to fulfill the language requirement.
-Students who have previously studied French must take the on-line placement test.
-Any exceptions to the placement recommendation must be approved by the department chair; C. Akuetey, A. Schaefer
+Fren 103A is SL; Prereq: prior language study and/or placement by examination.
+Prerequisite for 103A is completion of 101A; MUST FOLLOW SEQUENCE; C. Akuetey, A. Schaefer